Generic Quoting Makes Headway on MAKE OBJECT!

 And reconstructing the object is context-independent...no keywords are being used.
 Note that I threw in a NULL for good measure, to show that there's a representation for that... a quasiform of the word "null"...that evaluates to the antiform of the word null.

-The n: ~ is another quasiform... the quasiform of void, which evaluates to the antiform of void, which represents the state of an unset variable (called "TRASH").
-Assignment of trash to variables is legal so it wouldn't generate an error to run that (there is a state called NIHIL which is an empty pack isotope, which can't be assigned, but it's not legal to store in variables ever so no need to represent it here...though you could).
+The n: ~ is another quasiform... the quasiform of blank ("trash"), which evaluates to the antiform of blank, which represents the state of an unset variable (called "NOTHING").
+Assignment of nothing to variables is legal so it wouldn't generate an error to run that (there is a state called NIHIL which is an empty pack isotope, which can't be assigned, but it's not legal to store in variables ever so no need to represent it here...though you could).

 It's not necessary to put the apostrophe on all items, only those that evaluate...so the system should probably only add them if needed: